Walmart Black Friday 2019: All of the biggest and best deals right now

 •See All

-Discuss: Walmart Black Friday 2019: Here are the best deals available now
+Discuss: Walmart Black Friday 2019: $99 smart TV is just one of the great deals available today (updated)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.